Arrest & Trial

-Arrest & Trial is an American, syndicated nontraditional court show which follows individual criminal cases (commission, police investigation, and actual trial) via a combination of reenactments and real trial footage.
-Episodes run for 30 minutes, and the program aired during the 2000-01 television season.
+Arrest & Trial is an American, syndicated nontraditional court show which follows individual criminal cases (commission, police investigation, and actual trial) via a combination of re-enactments and real trial footage.
+Episodes run for 30 minutes, and the program aired during the 2000–01 television season.
 Brian Dennehy hosted.
 It has been described as a reality show.

 The program was produced by Dick Wolf, executive producer and creator of the Law & Order franchise.

 Steve Zirnkilton, also of the Law & Order franchise was the show's narrator.

-The show was transmitted in the UK on Channel 5.